dbeurive/slim-controller/README.md

 > Actions' names start with the prefix  "`action`", followed by the name of the expected HTTP method (see the [Slim's documentation](https://www.slimframework.com/docs/objects/router.html)).
 >
 > Please note the annotation "`@uri-params {id}`" (for the method "`actionGetGet()`").
 This means that the URI associated with this action is "`/profile/get/{id}`".
+>
+> Please have a look to the controller [ProfileController.php](tests/www/controller0/ProfileController.php) and the controller [UserController.php](tests/www/controller0/UserController.php).

 ## <a name="a3"></a>Create the index that lists all controllers